-During this time, Lincoln was reelected in a landslide, despite an attempt by his former general, George McClellan, to defeat him with a campaign based on bringing the war to an abrupt end.
+During this time, Lincoln was reelected in a landslide, despite an attempt by his former general, George McClellan, to defeat him with a campaign based on bringing the Civil War to an abrupt end.

-This gave him the mandate he needed to finish the job, and during Lincoln’s Second Inaugural Address, he spoke about the need to finish the war but also to reconcile the country and reunite it.
+This gave him the mandate he needed to finish the job, and during Lincoln’s Second Inaugural Address, he spoke about the need to finish the Civil War but also to reconcile the country and reunite it.

 Lincoln was a man who was deeply moved by the American government, as he believed fully in its rightness and saw eternity as a central feature.
 When elected president and mandated with defending the Constitution, he made a choice to do it at all costs.

-Lincoln’s entire presidency was dominated by war, yet shortly before it was finally won, and the hard but meaningful work of mending the nation he loved so dearly was about to begin, his life was cut short by John Wilkes Booth, who shot him to death on April 15, 1865 at Ford’s Theater in Washington, DC while shouting sic semper tyrannis — ‘Death to tyrants!’
+Lincoln’s entire presidency was dominated by the Civil War, yet shortly before it was finally won, and the hard but meaningful work of mending the nation he loved so dearly was about to begin, his life was cut short by John Wilkes Booth, who shot him to death on April 15, 1865 at Ford’s Theater in Washington, DC while shouting sic semper tyrannis — ‘Death to tyrants!’
 April 1865 was truly a momentous month in American history.

-Lincoln’s death did not change the course of the war, but it did change the course of US history.
-And more importantly, it served as a reminder that the end of the war did not mean the end of differences between the North and the South.
+Lincoln’s death did not change the course of the Civil War, but it did change the course of American history.
+And more importantly, it served as a reminder that the end of the Civil War did not mean the end of differences between the North and the South.
 The wounds were deep, and it would take time, lots of time, for them to heal.

 After spending months locked in a stalemate at Petersburg, Lee attempted to break the Union line by engaging them at the Battle of the Five Forks on April 1, 1865.
 He was defeated, and this left Richmond surrounded, giving Lee no other choice but to retreat.
 He was run down in the town of Appomattox Courthouse, where he finally decided the cause was lost.
 On April 9, 1865, Lee surrendered his Army of Northern Virginia.

-This effectively ended the war, but it took until the end of April for the remaining Confederate generals to surrender.
-Lincoln was assassinated on April 15, 1865, and by the end of the month, the war was over.
+This effectively ended the Civil War, but it took until the end of April for the remaining Confederate generals to surrender.
+Lincoln was assassinated on April 15, 1865, and by the end of the month, the Civil War was over.
 Lincoln began his presidency when the nation was at war, and he finished it without seeing his cause victorious.